-The Sesseljuhus building is the center of Slheimar, both physically and psychologically.
-The building functions as a resource and information center on Solheimer and environmental living.
+The Sesseljuhus structure is the center of Solheimar, both physically and psychologically.
+The building functions as a resource and information center on Solheimer and environmental living, and also serves as a community hub, where events and celebrations take place throughout the year.
 Designed by Icelandic archiecture firm ASK, Seseljuhus makes extensive use of glass, reflecting the stark icelandic landscape.

-The outdoor cladding is made from driftwood originating in Siberia, carried to Iceland by the ocean’s currents.
-The insulation of the walls and floors is made of natural sheep’s wool while the roof is insulated with paper.
-All energy used in the building originates from environmentally sustainable sources.
-Solar and hydro power supply the building with electricity in addition to a unique generator that produces electricity from the temperature difference existing between hot and cold water.
-The house is heated using geothermal hot water from S?lheimar’s own borehole.
+Sesseljuhus’s outdoor cladding is made from Siberian driftwood that had been carried to Iceland by the ocean’s currents.
+Wall and floor insulation is made of natural sheep’s wool, while the roof is insulated with paper.
+All energy used in the structure originates from environmentally sustainable sources: Solar and hydro power supply the building with electricity, in addition to a unique generator that produces electricity from the temperature difference existing between hot and cold water.
+The house is heated using geothermal hot water from Solheimar’s own borehole.

 + Solheimar Ecovillage